PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 07:35:38
+Last updated: 2024-04-08 07:36:15
-Random Quote: Your marbles are long gone.
-The world, however, still stands a chance. - Doctor Strange
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson